romshark/templier/README.md

 watching files in the `app.dir-src-root` directory.
 On start and on file change, it automatically builds your application server executable saving it in the OS' temp directory (cleaned up latest before exiting) assuming that the main package is specified by the `app.dir-cmd` directory.
-Custom Go compiler arguments can be specified in `compiler`.
+Custom Go compiler arguments can be specified with `compiler`.
 Once built, the application server executable is launched with `app.flags` CLI parameters and the working directory set to `app.dir-work`.
 When necessary, the application server process is shut down gracefully, rebuilt, linted and restarted.

-Templiér ignores changes made to `.templ`, `_templ.go` and `_templ.txt` files and lets `templ generate --watch` do its debug mode magic allowing for lightning fast reloads when a templ template changed with no need to rebuild the server.
+On `.templ` file changes Templiér only tries to compile and lint the server code without refreshing the page.
+On `_templ.txt` file changes Templiér refreshes the page.

 Templiér hosts your application under the URL specified by `templier-host` and proxies all requests to the application server process that it launched injecting Templiér